kirang193/Lite-Ex/README.md

 ```
 ### b.
 Install Scapy

 The application relies on Scapy, which is installed via pip.
-Run the following command to install Scapy version 2.6.1:
+Run the following command to install Scapy version 2.6.1: (optional)

 ```bash
 pip3 install scapy==2.6.1